kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 #. the sum is the dot or scalar product.

 It is now clear why the two vectors must have the same dimensions.
-If not, we will run out of either multiplicand or multiplier for pairwise multiplication.
+If not, we will run out of either multiplier or multiplicand for pairwise multiplication.

 The result, being a sum of products, is a single number, or scalar, explaining the name *scalar product* for this operation.
 We prefer the term dot product to avoid confusion with multiplication by a scalar.

 It is easy to verify by direct evaluation that the dot product is [commutative][commutative] and therefore symmetrical.
 Verify if you please that $\symbf{u}^{T}\cdot\symbf{v} = \symbf{v}^{T}\cdot\symbf{u}$ for the above case.

 Why did we need to write the dot product as being between a row vector and a column vector?
-One reason is that the product of a column vector with a row vector is actually a different type of multiplication which we will meet [later.][circledtimes]
-Another reason is that the row-column product mirrors [matrix multiplication][matrixmult] as explained later.
+One reason is that the product of a column vector with a row vector is actually a different type of multiplication which we will meet [later](#outer-product-of-two-vectorscircledtimes).
+Another reason is that the row-column product mirrors [matrix multiplication](#example-of-matrix-multiplication) as explained later.

-[circledtimes]: #outer-product-of-two-vectors
-[matrixmult]: #example-of-matrix-multiplication

-## General case and formula
+### General case and formula

 These results for the dot product may be generalized by taking $\symbf{u}$ and $\symbf{v}$ to be arbitrary $n$-dimensional vectors whose components may be referred to by the *subscripts* $1$ to $n$.